Which Explanation Should I Choose? A Function Approximation Perspective to Characterizing Post Hoc Explanations: Explanation as Local Function Approximation

 (1) The LFA framework requires that $f$ and $g$ share the same input domain $\mathcal{X}$ and output domain $\mathcal{Y}$, a fundamental prerequisite for function approximation.
 This implies, for example, that using an interpretable model g with binary inputs ($\mathcal{X} = \{0,1\}^d$) to approximate a black-box model $f$ with continuous inputs ($\mathcal{X} = \R^d$), as proposed in \LIME, is not true function approximation.

-(2) By imposing a condition on the loss function, the LFA framework ensures model recovery under specific conditions: $g^*$ recovers $f$ ($g^* = f$) through LFA when $f$ itself is of the interpretable model class $G$ ($f \in \mathcal{G}$) and perturbations span the input domain of $f$ ($\text{domain}(\X) = \mathcal{X}$).
-This is a key distinction between the LFA framework and \LIME (which has no such requirement) and guides the characterization of explanation methods in \S \ref{sec:whichmethod}.
+(2) By imposing a condition on the loss function, the LFA framework ensures model recovery under specific conditions: $g^*$ recovers $f$ (i.e., $g^* = f$) through LFA when $f$ itself is of the interpretable model class $\mathcal{G}$ (i.e., $f \in \mathcal{G}$) and perturbations span the input domain of $f$ (i.e., $\text{domain}(\X) = \mathcal{X}$).
+This is a key distinction between the LFA framework and \LIME (which has no such requirement) and guides the characterization of explanation methods in Section \S \ref{sec:whichmethod}.

-(3) Efficiently minimizing Equation \ref{eqn:LFA} requires following standard machine learning methodology of splitting the perturbation data into train / validation / test sets and tuning hyper-parameters on validation data to ensure generalization.
+(3) Efficiently minimizing Equation \ref{eqn:LFA} requires following standard machine learning methodology of splitting the perturbation data into train / validation / test sets and tuning hyper-parameters on the validation set to ensure generalization.
 To our knowledge, implementations of \LIME do not adopt this procedure, making it possible to overfit to a small number of perturbations.

 The LFA framework is generic enough to accommodate a variety of explanation methods.
-In fact, we will show that specific instances of this framework converge to existing methods, as summarized in Table~\ref{table:meta-algo-instances}.
-At a high level, existing methods use a linear model $g$ to locally approximate the black-box model $f$ in different input domains (binary or continuous) around different local neighbourhoods specified by noise random variable $\xi$ (where $\xi$ is binary or continuous, drawn from a specified distribution, and combined additively or multiplicatively with point $\X_0$) using different loss functions (squared-error or gradient-matching loss).
+In fact, we show that specific instances of this framework converge to existing methods, as summarized in Table~\ref{table:meta-algo-instances}.
+At a high level, existing methods use a linear model $g$ to locally approximate the black-box model $f$ in different input domains (binary or continuous) over different local neighbourhoods specified by noise random variable $\xi$ (where $\xi$ is binary or continuous, drawn from a specified distribution, and combined additively or multiplicatively with point $\X_0$) using different loss functions (squared-error or gradient-matching loss).
 We discuss the details of these connections in the following sections.